resolutionlife/terraform-provider-looker/docs/resources/role_groups.md

 # looker_role_groups (Resource)

 This resource binds a set of groups to a looker role.
-This is an **additive and non-authorative** resource that grants roles **in addition** to current roles configured in Looker.
+This is an **additive and non-authorative** resource that grants groups to a role **in addition** to current groups configured in Looker.

 ~> **Note:** `looker_role_groups` **cannot** be used in conjunction with another `looker_role_groups` if they grant privilege to the same role, otherwise they will fight over what groups should be set.